What is Montessori for 12-18 year-olds?

 The Montessori program for students aged 12 to 18 years is based on the recognition of the developmental characteristics of adolescence.

 Adolescence is an age of great social development, an age of critical thinking and re-evaluation, and a period of self-concern and self-assessment.
 It is a transition from childhood to adulthood with the corresponding physical, mental and social maturation.
 Above all adolescence is like an odyssey – an arduous yet exciting adventure – where the adolescent tries to find his or her place in the world.

-Our Secondary College curriculum has a strong focus on the Montessori principles which have been the fundamental pillars guiding every stage of curriculum development, ensuring these principles are consistently applied across years 7-12:
+Our Adolescent Community curriculum has a strong focus on the Montessori principles which have been the fundamental pillars guiding every stage of curriculum development, ensuring these principles are consistently applied across years 7-12: